 In 1986, the stretch of Highway 1 between Chilliwack and Hope was improved to a freeway.

 Through the 1990s, all signals and intersections on Highway 1 through Greater Vancouver were removed, making the entire section of Highway 1 between Horseshoe Bay and Hope a controlled access freeway.

 The 1916 Water Avenue Bridge carries the Trans Canada Highway #1 across the Fraser River at Hope.
 It was built to connect the Kettle Valley Railroad from Hope to the CPR mainline on the north side of the river.
 The bridge had two levels, with vehicular traffic on top, and railway traffic on the lower level.
 The bridge is no longer used by trains, but the lower deck can be observed from the north (west) bank.

-From here, there are THREEE ROUTES eastward: the #3 Crowsnest Pass route, a meandering and relatively slow 2-lane roadway toward the southern Okanagan and then east into Alberta; #1 the official Trans-Canada Route, a two lane knuckle-biter up the very scenic Fraser Canyon taking travellers on an day-long trip up to Kamloops via Lillooet; and the #8 Coquihalla and twinned 4-lane expressway (with speeds up to 120 km/hour) which can get you to Kamloops in about 2-1/2 hours.
+From here, there are THREEE ROUTES eastward: the #3 Crowsnest Highway, a meandering and relatively slow 2-lane roadway toward the southern Okanagan and then east into Alberta; #1 official Trans-Canada Route, a two lane knuckle-biter up the very scenic Fraser Canyon taking travellers on an day-long trip up to Kamloops via Lillooet; and the #5 Coquihalla Highway and twinned 4-lane expressway (with speeds up to 120 km/hour) which can get you to Kamloops in about 2-1/2 hours.

 Trans Canada Highway Itinerary Map